joary/telclass/grc/C01_simple_pam/README.md

 )
 </pre>

-especificaly for PAM, we use:
+Specifically for PAM, we use:

 <pre>
 pre_diff_code = []